Love, Actually: The Truth About Valentine’s Day and the Divorced Christian

 When faith feels foggy and your heart won't stop asking, here’s how to find clarity, confidence, and Christ in the middle of the mess.

-Megan Rawlings is a women’s minister, writer, and PhD student who believes theology should feel less like a textbook and more like a conversation over coffee.
-She founded The Bold Movement to call women out of shallow faith and into the depths of God’s Word, equipping them with courage and clarity despite their bandwidth.
-She lives in southern Ohio with her husband, pastor Dr. Matt.
-They’re a lot of fun at parties.
+Megan Rawlings is a women’s minister, writer, and PhD student who believes theology belongs at the kitchen table, not just in the classroom.
+She founded The Bold Movement to help women go deeper in Scripture without losing the joy, humor, and humanity along the way.
+She lives in southern Ohio with her husband, pastor Dr. Matt Rawlings, and they’re a lot of fun at parties.

 Valentine’s Day doesn’t just remind you of love lost.
 It can feel like a verdict.
 And Christ doesn’t hand out verdicts.
 He hands out mercy.